India charges Amazon executives over online drug sales | DW | 20.11.2021

 "The company is earning hugely from this country, and they have a social responsibility towards citizens," Singh told The Times of India.

-But Amazon India told the paper they were extending their full cooperation.
+But Amazon India told the paper that they were extending their full cooperation.

-"We are in the process of gathering relevant information, as requested by the local investigating authorities, and we are well on course to submitting them with the stipulated deadline," they said.
+"We are in the process of gathering relevant information, as requested by the local investigating authorities, and we are well on course to submitting them with the stipulated deadline," the company said.

 Bhind police said three people were arrested so far, claiming that one ton of marijuana was sent using the site.
 The drug, worth more than 10 million rupees (€120,000 or $135,000), was mislabeled as "curry leaf" or "stevia leaf."

-The Times of India reports two suspects involved in the sale of marijuana on the e-commerce site were arrested Saturday night at a roadside café on the Bhind-Gwalior highway.
+The Times of India reports that two suspects involved in the sale of marijuana on the e-commerce site were arrested Saturday night at a roadside cafe on the Bhind-Gwalior highway.

 Police allege that sales were managed by a company in the coastal city of Vishakhapatnam.
 The police in Vishakhapatnam also reported one suspect was arrested over the case.

 In recent years, Indian authorities have intensified efforts to crack down on illegal drugs.
-Famous Indian actors and TV personalities have faced scrutiny from Indian drug enforcement offcials.
+Famous Indian actors and TV personalities have faced scrutiny from Indian drug enforcement officials.

 ar/dj (with material from Reuters)